raystack/frontier/docs/docs/authz/permission.md

 | **update**          | Cart Update          | potato/cart   | Allows updating the contents of the shopping cart.         |
 | **get**             | Cart Get             | potato/cart   | Enables retrieving the details of the shopping cart.       |

-This is how the [resource config file](https://github.com/raystack/shield/blob/7cae6bf86e99fe96650c6dcd4e8207cb916b8184/test/e2e/smoke/testdata/resource/potato.yaml#L4) will look like
+This is how the [resource config file](https://github.com/raystack/frontier/blob/7cae6bf86e99fe96650c6dcd4e8207cb916b8184/test/e2e/smoke/testdata/resource/potato.yaml#L4) will look like

 :::info
 While creating permissions, it is important to note that the namespace is appended to the permission name to generate a permission slug.
-For instance, the **delete** permission name will be appended with namespace **potato/cart**, to generate the final permission slug as **potato_cart_delete** in Shield.
-This naming convention is used to ensure uniqueness and organization of permissions within Shield.
+For instance, the **delete** permission name will be appended with namespace **potato/cart**, to generate the final permission slug as **potato_cart_delete** in Frontier.
+This naming convention is used to ensure uniqueness and organization of permissions within Frontier.
 While creating a role, we pass the list of these permission slugs being binded to that role.
 :::

 ## Managing Permission